patrickjohncyh/fashion-clip/README.md

 ---

 We are now on Hugging Face!
-The model will is available [here](https://huggingface.co/patrickjohncyh/fashion-clip).
+The model is available [here](https://huggingface.co/patrickjohncyh/fashion-clip).

 We are now on [Nature Scientific Reports](https://www.nature.com/articles/s41598-022-23052-9)!